-- 22. The installation shall be operated in such a way as to prevent the unauthorised and accidental release of any polluting substances into soil, surface water and groundwater. - 23.
-All areas of the installation shall have an impervious surface.
+- 20. The installation shall be operated in such a way as to prevent the unauthorised and accidental release of any polluting substances into soil, surface water and groundwater. - 21.
+The storage of waste shall within a secure building on an impermeable surface, with appropriate secondary containment and a sealed drainage system. - 22.
+All areas of the installation must have an impermeable surface.